somasis/musl-wiki/getting-started.md

 If your distro uses musl natively, then naturally, anything compiled on that distro will use musl.
-Several distros using musl, such as sabotage, are listed on the [Projects using musl page of this wiki][projects-using-musl].
+Several distros using musl, such as sabotage, are listed on the [Projects using musl page of this wiki][Projects using musl].